jnguyening/Bike_Sales_Analysis_Excel/README.md

 # Ecel Bike Sales Analysis

-Welcome to my Bike Sales Analysis project with Excel!
-This repository contains the Excel Worksheet for analyzing bike sales data.
-This project aims to provides valuable insights and tools for analyzing bike sales data through Excel's functions in pivot tables, dashboards, visualizations.
+This repository contains Excel workbooks and documentation for a bike sales analysis project.
+The project focuses on analyzing bike sales data to gain insights into sales performance, trends, and opportunities for improvement using Microsoft Excel.